tejaspant/SDC_Udacity_Term3/Project11_Path_Planning/README.md

 ## Project: Path Planning
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+[//]: # (Image References)

+[image1]: ./write_up_images/simulator.png "simulator"

 ## Overview
 ---
 In this project, the goal is to design a path planner that is able to generate smooth and safe paths for an autonomous car to follow along a 3 lane highway with traffic

-[//]: # (Image References)

-[image1]: ./write_up_images/simulator.png "simulator"
+![alt text][image1]

 ## Dependencies
 ---